qskio/itreg/sfg_outsourcing.md

-# Special IT Panel on "Cloud/Outsourcing"
+# Sonderfachgremium IT on "Cloud/Outsourcing"

 ## Minutes
 Special IT Panel on "Cloud/Outsourcing"